Komal-Sharma03/ELU_ossfolio/README.md

 **Finishing up:**

-Once Supabase is set up, copy your project URL and anon key into `.env.local` (you'll find them in your Supabase dashboard under **Project Settings → API**), then:
+Once Supabase is set up, copy your project URL and anon key into `.env.local` (you will find them in your Supabase dashboard under **Project Settings → API**), then:

 ```bash
 npm run dev
 ```

-Open `http://localhost:3000` and you're in.
+Open `http://localhost:3000` and you are in.

 For a detailed walkthrough — environment variables, GitHub OAuth setup, database change guidelines — see [CONTRIBUTING.md](CONTRIBUTING.md).